 Side Dish Recommendation Zucchini and Potato Skillet with Thyme.
 This is a great side for any grilled steak recipe.

-I hope you give this Grilled Flank Steak recipe a try, and if you do, please come back and give the recipe a star rating, and leave a comment about your experience with the recipe.
+I hope you give this Overnight Flank Steak recipe a try, and if you do, please come back and give the recipe a star rating, and leave a comment about your experience with the recipe.
 Your input is valuable to me.

 And if have a favorite grilled flank steak marinade for grilling or grilled flank steak recipe let me know, I’d love to give it a try.